 Step one – identify and value the net property

 The first step is to determine the property pool.
-What do you own?
-What do they own?
-What do they own together?
-Are there any companies or family trusts?
-This might include cars, houses, shares, superannuation and valuable property.
+A property pool can include cars, houses, shares, superannuation and valuable property.

 Then look at your liabilities, do you have credit cards, personal loans, mortgages?